19 Weeks Pregnant

 Hip pain

-At 19 weeks pregnant, weight gain might start to concern you, since you’ve probably put on between 8 and 14 pounds so far—that’s totally normal.
-During a typical pregnancy, women should gain about one to 5 pounds in the first trimester, then add half a pound to one pound a week in the second trimester.
+At 19 weeks pregnant, weight gain might start to become more noticeable, since you’ve probably put on between 8 and 14 pounds so far—that’s totally normal.
+During a typical pregnancy, women should gain about 1 to 5 pounds in the first trimester, then add half a pound to 1 pound a week in the second trimester.
 If your weight gain to date is higher or lower than that, talk to your doctor about whether or not it’s cause for concern.

 Can you feel baby move at 19 weeks pregnant?